wso2-attic/ballerina-integrator/README.md

 ## What you’ll build

 To understand how you can build a content-based routing system using Ballerina, let's consider a real-world use case of a company recruitment agency service that provides recruitment details of companies.
-When a company recruitment agency service sends a request that includes the company name (e.g., ABC Company), that particular request will be routed to its respective endpoint.
+When a company recruitment agency service sends a request that includes the company name (e.g., ABC Company), that particular request is routed to its respective endpoint.
 After receiving the request from the content-based router (`company_recruitment_agency_service`), the relevant company's endpoint sends the response back to the caller.
 The following diagram illustrates this use case clearly.

 ![alt text](/images/content-based-routing.svg)